werpu/tinydecscodegen/Readme.md

 [codegen_plugin/build/distributions](https://github.com/werpu/tinydecscodegen/tree/master/codegen_plugin/build/distributions)

-To install it simply install it via the install plugin from local filesystem functionality of your Jetbrains ide.
+To install it, simply  the **Install Plugin from Local Filesystem** functionality of your Jetbrains IDE.

-## What can the plugin do
+## What can the Plugin do

 * Allows you to **generate a new** TinyDecorations (Annotated Angular 1.5+) or Angular 5 **project**.